Promptly-Technologies-LLC/llm_cost_estimation/README.md

 ## Contributing

 We welcome contributions from the community!
-The `llm-cost-estimation` library is open source, and we encourage you to help us improve it.
+The `llm_cost_estimation` library is open source, and we encourage you to help us improve it.

 Currently, the `models` object supports only a subset of OpenAI models.
 We recognize the need to expand this list to include more models not just from OpenAI, but from other vendors as well.
 If you're familiar with a model that isn't currently supported, we'd love your help in integrating it into the library.
 The library could also use some unit tests.

 Here's how you can contribute:

-1. **Fork the Repository:** Start by forking the `llm-cost-estimation` repository.
+1. **Fork the Repository:** Start by forking the `llm_cost_estimation` repository.

 2. **Clone the Forked Repository:** Clone the forked repository to your local machine and switch into its directory.